TheBrownLab/phylofisher-pages/pages/detailed-example-workflow/Step_4_tree_parsing.md

     Optional arguments:

-    - `-a`, `--contaminants <contams.tsv>` Path to file containing known contaminants to be removed.
-See Table 2
+    - `-a`, `--contaminants <contams.tsv>` Path to file containing known contaminants to be removed See Table 2

-    - `-b`, `--backpropagate` Path to file containing known contaminants to be backpropagated.
-See Table 2
+    - `-b`, `--backpropagate` Path to file containing known contaminants to be backpropagated See Table 2

     - `-t`, `--threads <N>` Number of threads